Aethari/Sun16/README.md

 	- While Sun16 imposes a limit on the *sizes* of sprites, spritesheets, and tilemaps, you can store and display up to 16 of each in your project

+### Potential features
+Some features that may or may not be added later, but are cool ideas anyway:
+- Custom fonts (and font sizes)

 ## Specs
 | Component			| Specs						  |
 |-------------------|-----------------------------|